-(Child not yet 7 years o l d)
+TRAVEL OR CARE PERMIT (child less than 7 years) ir Nogether

+Travel Permit or (Care Permit

+years old)

-I, the undersigned:
+I, the undersigned :

 Address :

-father, mother or legal of LAST NAME guardian of the child First Name es
+father, mother or le egal guardian of the child

+LAST NAME First Names

 Age

-declare that I entrust thi s child to Mr., Mrs,
+declare that I entru ust this child to Mr., Mrs,

 for air travel

 from to

 by line number of

-declare that to my know rledge this child is in good d health (1).
+Declare that to my v knowledge this child is in good health (1).

-Done at , on 20
+Executed at , on

-Read and approved :
+Read and approved:

 Parent's signature :

-Emergency telephone nu ımber
+Emergency telephone number

-I, the undersigned,
+I, the undersigned :

-Accept responsibility for r the child and the care to be given to him/her throughout the journey.
+accept responsibili journey. ity for the child and the care to be given to him/her throughout the

-Signature :

 EXAMPLE TEMPLATE ONLY!
 CURRENT VERSION ON EATC SERVER

-NOTE : Remember that the child must have proof of identity (birth certificate, identity card) on his person
+NOTE : Remember th person nat the child must have proof of identity (birth certificate, identity card) on hi s

-Strike out any part of this declaration.
-A medical certificate must be provided if the child is suffering or recovering from an illness.
+Strike out any par an illness, a media t of this declaration.
+If the child suffers from any ailment or is recovering fro cal certificate must be provided om

+EATC Ground Operation M anual

-D. MEDIF A, EGOM 2.3.7, EGOM 2.8.1
+D. MEDIF A, EGOM 2.3.7, EGOM 2.8.1 (Total 6 pages)